amba5555/esp32-height-monitor/WARP.md

 ## Project Overview

 This is an ESP32 Height Monitor project that creates a complete IoT system for real-time height measurements using an ultrasonic sensor (HC-SR04).
+The system is designed with a **standalone-first approach** where the ESP32 works independently with an OLED display, and web connectivity is secondary.

 The system consists of three main components:

-1. **ESP32 Firmware** - Arduino C++ code that reads ultrasonic sensor data and sends it over WiFi
+1. **ESP32 Firmware** - Arduino C++ code with OLED display that works independently, with optional WiFi connectivity
 2. **Node.js Backend** - Express.js API server that receives sensor data and serves the web interface
 3. **Frontend Web Interface** - Vanilla JavaScript/HTML/CSS dashboard for real-time monitoring